For Judges

 The Judging Process

 • Projects will likely have 3-5 official judge interviews.
-The students should be prepared to give a seven minute uninterrupted summary of their research.
+The students should be prepared to give an 8 minute uninterrupted summary of their research.
 Judges are then permitted 5 minutes for Q&A.

-• There will be official judging periods, indicated by a tone which will signal the start and finish of each judging session.
+• There will be official judging periods which will be posted – we will NOT be using bells this year based upon feedback from prior years.
+Please try to stick to the schedule – you MUST give students the full time to present.
 Judges will then have a 5 minute window to score rubrics and move to the next presentation.

 • Judges will submit rubrics electronically using their cell phones.
 PLEASE BRING YOUR PHONE FULLY CHARGED so you are ready to go.